 Cookin' Canuck's Curry Spiced Nuts with Dried Cherries

 Cookin' Canuck's Baked Steel Cut Oatmeal with Tart Cherries & Pepitas

 Love & Zest's Chocolate Cherry & Chia Bark

 The Inventive Vegetarian's Apple Walnut Salad

 Wild Rice Salad with Chicken, Dried Cherries & Goat Cheese

 - 1 cup wild rice blend

-- 6 oz. cooked skinless chicken breasts, shredded
+- 6 ounces cooked skinless chicken breasts shredded

 - Cook the wild rice blend according to package directions.
 Fluff with a fork.
 Transfer the rice to a large bowl to cool.

 - Add the chicken, kale, dried cherries and goat cherries, and stir gently to combine.